 Within the Special Traffic Control District, the Director of the Bureau of Transportation shall have the authority to require temporary street closure permits.
 Such permits may allow for construction, repair, or maintenance of facilities within the street area and use of the street area to facilitate work on private property.
 The Director of the Bureau of Transportation shall have the authority to secure information from and coordinate the activities of all parties requesting use of the street area.
-The authority of the Director of the Bureau of Transportation shall not repeal the authority of the Building Bureau as outlined in Chapters 44 and 45 of the Uniform Building Code or as outlined in Section 17.44.020 of the Code of the City of Portland, Oregon.
+The authority of the Director of the Bureau as outlined in Chapters 44 and 45 of the Uniform Building Code or as outlined in Section 17.44.020 of the City of Portland, Oregon.